m-ehxan/mushroom_challenge/README.md

 * After running "app.py" wep app can be accessed at http://127.0.0.1:5000

 ## Dependencies
-* All the python dependencies are listed in "requirement.txt" file and are as following:
+* All the python(3.6) and third dependencies are listed in "requirement.txt" file and are as following:

 	-	Click==7.0
 	-	cycler==0.10.0